 “It is not happiness that brings us gratitude.
 It is gratitude that brings us happiness.” ~ Positive Psychology

-The Mindfulness Awareness Research Center of UCLA stated that gratitude does change the neural structures in the brain, and makes us feel happier and more content.
+The Mindfulness Awareness Research Center of UCLA stated that gratitude does change the neural structrues in the brain, and makes us feel happier and more content.
 Feeling grateful and appreciating others when they do something good for us triggers the ‘good’ hormones and regulates effective functioning of the immune system. ~ Positive Psychology

 What are the benefits that a dog provides to its human?